Manhunt 2: Plot

 Whyte reveals that, after the implant malfunctioned, Leo's personality asserted itself, suppressing Daniel's own, and he went on a rampage across the city, murdering police officers and members of the Project, destroying the Project's records of Daniel and himself, and finally making his way to Daniel's household and killing his wife.
 His goal was to weaken Daniel's grip on reality to the point where Leo could take complete control of his mind.
 However, the Project caught Daniel/Leo after the murder, erased his memory, torched his house, and had him committed to Dixmor, where they had been working to study the effects of the implant and repair the damage, without success.
 Upon learning the truth, Daniel determines that he must destroy Leo once and for all.
 He enters a deep hypnotic state and faces off against Leo within the confines of his own mind.
 He is finally able to let go of the guilt he feels over his wife's death, allowing him to destroy Leo and assert control.

 Having done so, Daniel awakens on a deserted road with his memory erased once more.
 He is holding an envelope informing him that his name is "David Joiner", providing him with a new home address at 526 Hope Street, Apartment B, and wishing him luck.
 Daniel briefly hesitates before walking away.

-An alternate ending is unlocked on the Hard difficulty or if the player killed too many civilians throughout the game, resulting in the final battle being played from Leo's perspective.
+An alternate ending is unlocked on the Hard difficulty or if Danny killed too many civilians throughout the game, resulting in the final battle being played from Leo's perspective.
 He successfully destroys Daniel's personality and wakes up in control of his mind and body.
 Whyte, believing she is speaking to Daniel, asks him if he is okay, to which he replies he is keen to get back to work on the Bridge.
 As he looks at himself in the mirror, Daniel sees Leo's reflection looking back at him.